 Even if your state divorce petition form doesn't have a place where you can ask for a name change, you might be able to request a name change in the final divorce order or as part of your marital settlement agreement.
 After the judge signs the final divorce order approving your name change, your new name will appear in the final divorce decree or order.

 If your divorce decree doesn't contain an order restoring your former name, you should check to see whether the order can be modified.
 In some states, like California, you can complete a request to modify the order without having to notify your former spouse.

-Even if your divorce papers don't show your name change and you can’t have the papers modified, you may still be able to resume your former name without much fuss, especially if you still have some proof of that name, such as a birth certificate or old passport.
+Before a court will grant your name change, you will likely need to show proof of your former name such as a birth certificate or old passport.
+In most states, a judge will want to ensure that your name change is for a valid purpose and not to commit fraud.
 In some states, you can simply begin using your former name consistently, and request that it be changed on all your personal records.
 In other states, you'll need to complete some paperwork and get a court order to prove your name change.
-Check with your local court clerk or visit the court's website for more information.
+Check with your local court clerk or visit your state court's website for more information.

-Keep in mind that, even if you do change your children's last name, you won't be changing the legally recognized identity of their father.
-Nor will a name change affect the rights or duties of either parent regarding visitation, child support, or rights of inheritance.
-Changes such as these occur only if the parental roles are altered by court order -- for example, a new custody decree or a legal stepparent adoption.
+Keep in mind that, even when you change your child's last name, you don't change the legally recognized identity of the child's mother or father.
+Moreover, a child's name change won't affect the other parent's legal or physical custody rights, child support obligations, or the child's rights to inheritance.
+Changes such as these occur only when the parental roles are altered by court order—for example, a new custody decree or a legal stepparent adoption.

 State rules differ on when courts should consider a child's desire to change their name.
 Although a child's preference isn't controlling, usually a judge can consider an older child's wishes regarding a name change.
 For example, if a teenager no longer wants the last name he grew up with, a judge is likely to grant a name change.
 However, a judge will probably give a younger child's wishes less weight than other factors.